get outside your bubble

 My dad and I lived in Athens for two months, and what a pleasure it was!
 We are both really into history so we were in heaven with all the museums and ruins around the city.
 On top of that, the Greek people really amazed us with their patience, hospitality and warmth, which i didn't expect in such a crowded, urban environment.
 I'll go back to Greece anytime.
 Love this place!

-This photo was taken off me at the top of Lycabettus hill after a healthy hike.
+This photo was taken of me at the top of Lycabettus hill after a healthy hike.
 You can see Athens city stretching off to the coast in the background.

-Here I am in ancient ruin heaven, soaking up the warmth of golden hour light, as the Athenian acropolis glows majestically in the background.
-Hell of a view!
+Here I am in ancient landscape heaven, soaking up the warmth of golden hour light, as the Athenian acropolis glows majestically in the background.
+What a view!

 This was the local coffee shop near my AIRbnb where I would work in evenings as I began to formulate and outline what my Greek Gods and Heroes book would entail.